eslint/eslint/docs/src/extend/index.md

 ## [Custom Rule Tutorial](custom-rule-tutorial)

-Tutorial that walks you through creating a custom rule for ESLint.
+A tutorial that walks you through creating a custom rule for ESLint.

 ## [Custom Rules](custom-rules)